Explore Home Loans

 Use an offset account

-A mortgage offset account is a type of transaction account which is linked to your home loan.
-The balance of this account is then offset against your home loan balance, meaning interest is charged on a smaller overall figure.
+A mortgage offset account is a type of transaction account that is linked to your home loan.
+The balance of this bank account is then offset against your home loan balance, meaning interest is charged on a smaller overall figure.
 This reduces your interest repayments, and subsequently the overall size of your home loan repayments.

 For example, if you had $400,000 outstanding on your home loan and $50,000 in your offset account, you would only be charged interest on $350,000 of that loan amount.